 Phone: +45 25774579

 Rustan has a big passion and focuses on studying the wisdom of the Enneagram for developing self-acceptance and self-awareness and to understand how the 9 different types of the Enneagram act and interact.
 He has also been doing training as a healer, in various breathwork practices like Rebirthing, Transformational Breath, Source Breath, and Kundalini yoga.
 Also, tools to release traumatic experiences have been an interest for some years.
-Rustan is a New Humanity School certified teacher and his hobbies are listening to music, reading spiritual books, winter swimming, and bicycling in Nature.
+Rustan is a New Humanity Divine Life certified teacher and his hobbies are listening to music, reading spiritual books, winter swimming, and bicycling in Nature.